 In the present contribution, we focus on the pathwise structure~(I)--(II).
-More precisely, we consider the class of Gaussian coefficient fields, the covariance function of which decays at infinity at some fixed (yet arbitrary) algebraic rate $(1+|x|)^{-\beta}$ parametrized by $\beta>0$, and we show that properties~(I)--(II) still hold for this whole Gaussian class, which illustrates the surprising robustness of the pathwise structure with respect to the large-scale behavior of the homogenization commutator.
-Indeed, in dimension $d=1$ (in which case the quantities under investigation are simpler and explicit), two typical behaviors have been identified in terms of the scaling limit of the homogenization commutator, depending on the parameter~$\beta$ (cf.~\cite{BGMP-08}), \begin{enumerate}[\quad$\bullet$] \item For $\beta>d=1$: The commutator $\Xi$ displays the CLT scaling and $\e^{-\frac d2}\Xi(\frac\cdot\e)$ converges to a white noise (Gaussian fluctuations, local limiting covariance structure). \item For $0<\beta<d=1$: The suitable rescaling $\e^{-\frac\beta2}\Xi(\frac\cdot\e)$ converges up to a subsequence to a fractional Gaussian field (Gaussian fluctuations, nonlocal limiting covariance structure, potentially no uniqueness of the limit). \end{enumerate} (Note that a different, non-Gaussian behavior may also occur in degenerate cases, cf.~\cite{Gu-Bal-12,LNZH-17}; see also the second item in Remark~\ref{rem:main}.)
-In particular, the pathwise result holds in these two examples whereas the rescaled homogenization commutator $\Xi$ does not necessarily converge to white noise or may even not converge at all.
+More precisely, we mainly consider the class of Gaussian coefficient fields with a covariance function that decays at infinity at some fixed (yet arbitrary) algebraic rate $(1+|x|)^{-\beta}$ parametrized by $\beta>0$, and we show that properties~(I)--(II) still hold for this whole Gaussian class, which illustrates the surprising robustness of the pathwise structure with respect to the large-scale behavior of the homogenization commutator.
+Indeed, in dimension $d=1$ (in which case the quantities under investigation are simpler and explicit\footnote{In dimension $d=1$, the homogenization commutator indeed simply takes the form $\Xi(x)= \bar \Aa(1 -\frac{\bar \Aa}{\Aa(x)})$, which is exactly local wrt $\Aa$.}), two typical behaviors have been identified in terms of the scaling limit of the standard homogenization commutator $\Xi$, depending on the parameter~$\beta$ (cf.~\cite{BGMP-08}), \begin{enumerate}[\quad$\bullet$] \item For $\beta>d=1$: The standard commutator $\Xi$ displays the CLT scaling and its rescaling $\e^{-\frac 12}\Xi(\frac\cdot\e)$ converges in law to a non-degenerate white noise (Gaussian fluctuations, local limiting covariance structure), but the convergence rate is arbitrarily slow as $\beta$ gets closer to $d=1$. \item For $0<\beta<d=1$: The suitable rescaling $\e^{-\frac\beta2}\Xi(\frac\cdot\e)$ converges along a subsequence to a fractional Gaussian field (Gaussian fluctuations, nonlocal limiting covariance structure, potentially no uniqueness of the limit).
+Note that a different, non-Gaussian behavior may also occur in degenerate cases (cf.~\cite{Gu-Bal-12,LNZH-17} and second item in Remark~\ref{rem:main}). \end{enumerate} In particular, the pathwise result is shown to hold in both examples whereas the rescaled standard commutator does not necessarily converge to white noise or may even not converge at all.